-Richfield is looking to organize curbside garbage, recycling, organics, yard waste, and bulky item collection services through an organized collection system, joining a growing number of cities and towns in Minnesota and a common nationwide practice.
-This would mean that existing haulers each get a number of Richfield households to serve equal to their market share, and in the same area to then coordinate collection more easily.
-This program would reduce the number of garbage trucks traveling on roads in Richfield, reduce air, noise, and other forms of pollution, and save many households money.
+Richfield is organizing residential curbside garbage, recycling, organics, yard waste, and bulky item collection services for 1-3 unit homes, joining a growing number of cities and towns in Minnesota and a common nationwide practice.
+This means that existing haulers each get a number of Richfield households to serve, equal to their market share, and in the same area to coordinate collection more easily.
+This program will reduce the number of garbage trucks traveling on roads in Richfield, reduce air, noise, and other forms of pollution, and save most households money.

 Common concerns and feedback from residents about the current system include:

 - Frustration dealing with haulers and constantly shopping around when rates are raised

 - A large number of trucks traveling up and down neighborhood streets at higher speeds due to infrequent stops

 - Public dumping around town as a result of residents potentially not having waste collection services